Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typewriter-effect-css.md

 }
 ```

-Yep, that's it, a simple 0 to 100% width animation.
+Yep, that's a simple 0 to 100% width animation.
-And it will give us this cool typewriter effect we are looking for.
+And it will give us this excellent typewriter effect we are looking for.

-To make your animation fit your text and font, you might have to play around with the animation settings.
+You might have to play around with the animation settings to make your animation fit your text and font.

 Try playing around with the duration (`4s`) and the steps to make it work best for you.